 Questions about your treatment or your illness may be directed to the hospitalist or your primary care physician.

 A team of professional registered nurses, licensed practical nurses and nurse assistants provides 24-hour nursing care.
 A nursing director is responsible for directing and coordinating nursing care on each unit.

 Mary Rutan Hospital believes in total patient care, including the spiritual and the physical and emotional needs of each patient.
-A meditation room is provided for you and your family on the lower level, near the Emergency Department lobby.
+A meditation room is provided for you and your family on the lower level, in the Main Lobby.
 Visitors of all faiths are welcome to visit the meditation room.
 We will make every effort to connect each patient with the spiritual leader of his or her choice.
 We encourage pastoral visits while you are in the hospital.

 The hospital maintains a staff of registered dietitians to meet your dietary needs during your stay.
 If you have questions about your meals or have special needs, please have your nurse contact the Dietitians.

 Care Managers are assigned to each patient care area and are trained to help patients and family members with financial, social and emotional problems that relate to illness or hospitalization.
 Members of the department work with patients and families to help deal with long-term illnesses and rehabilitation and are involved in discharge planning.
 If you have insurance questions or financial concerns, the staff from Care Coordination can assist you.
 Care Coordination staff works closely with community agencies, facilities and service organizations.